hu4132231/api-testing-practice/README.md

 - **Markdown** — Test case documentation

 ## Notes

-This project is continuously updated to practice manual API testing and demonstrate test case design skills for **Junior QA / Testing Engineer** roles.
+This project is continuously updated to practice manual API testing and demonstrate test case design skills for Junior QA / Testing Engineer roles.

+Only test cases with explicit QA design are documented under `/test-cases`.
+Official API examples are kept in Postman as reference and are not duplicated as test documentation.